anuragvohraec/bloc-them/change.md

 2. Enahancement: run time listening to new blocs from a bloc.
     1. Use `this.listenToBloc.push` to add items
     2. Call `super.onConnection` to create new listener to the bloc
+3. `console.error` is printed for bloc throwing error while in build